zcourts/higgs/higgs-boson/README.md

 + __map__ => 4 bytes  - This is __not the total bytes__ it is a __count/sum__ of how many items are in the map
 + __POLO__ => 4 bytes - This is __not the total bytes of the object__, it is a __count/sum__ of how many fields from the
 			object is serialized
-+ __REFERENCE__ => N/A Once a reference is encountered only the reference flag needs to be written since the object in question would have had its size specified in the reference Map.
++ __REFERENCE__ => 5 bytes, the first Byte is 15 (the boson type for a reference) and the following for bytes is an integer representing the numeric reference.

 ### Writing data structures